onyx-and-iris/voicemeeter-api-ruby/README.md

     puts vmr.bus[1].eq  '=> false'
 end
 ```
-When passing a block, login and logout are handled for you.
+Login and logout are handled for you in this scenario.

-## Voicemeeter.remote(kind)
+## `Kind`
-Pass the kind of voicemeeter as an argument.
+Pass the kind of Voicemeeter as an argument.
 Kind may be:
 - `basic`
 - `banana`
 - `potato`

-## Available commands
+## `Available commands`
 ### Channels (strip/bus)
 The following properties exist for audio channels.
 - `mono`: boolean